 The Bottom Line

 If there’s one lesson from my conversations with claims leaders, it’s this: Don’t get lost in the buzzwords.
 Hyperautomation, Gen AI, Agentic AI – these are not competing fads.
-They’re layers in a more human-centered claims experience.
+They’re layers in a more human-centered digital claims transformation experience.

 Ultimately, what policyholders remember isn’t the technology.
 It’s whether their insurer showed up with speed, empathy and clarity in a moment of crisis.